Photo by Felix Lipov/Shutterstock

-The most iconic site today is perhaps the Forum, an immense oval public space lined with columns.
-Roads, not least the paved Cardo Maximus lead out from here, to the old hippodrome that hosted chariot races, the immense theatre that can still seat a couple of thousand today, and the mighty Temple of Artemis.
+Jerash’s most iconic attraction is perhaps the Forum, an immense, oval-shaped public space lined with columns.
+Roads, not least the paved Cardo Maximus, lead out from there to the old hippodrome that hosted chariot races, the immense theater that can still seat a couple thousand people, and the mighty Temple of Artemis.
 There’s also a useful archaeological museum on-site, but one of the best ways to experience Jerash is simply to roam at your leisure.
 The site is so big that it’s easy to find a corner to yourself where you can sit and imagine what it must’ve been like here in the glory days.